 - Motilal Oswal Nifty Next 50 Index Fund (MOFNEXT50) – Direct Plan – Growth

 - UTI Nifty Next 50 Index Fund – Direct Plan – Growth

 I have listed only direct plans.
 It is always advisable for you to purchase the direct plans of mutual funds as it comes with broker commissions which can be as high as 0.75%.

 Since you are buying an index fund (and not an active fund), the question of advisor’s value-add in the fund selection process mostly does not come in.
 However, you should certainly compensate your advisor if he/she helps you with additional support in the form of portfolio management, rebalancing, asset allocation, tax harvesting etc.

 Of the above mutual funds, the ICICI Prudential Nifty Next 50 Index Fund – Direct Plan and the UTI Nifty Next 50 Index Fund – Direct Plan hold the highest AUM of over ₹500 crores each.

-You can also invest via the ETF route which is a little more complicated because you need a demat account from a broker like Zerodha, ICICI Direct, HDFC Securities etc. to invest through.
+You can also invest via the ETF route.
+It is a little more complicated because you need a demat account.
+A demat account can be procured from a broker like Zerodha, ICICI Direct, HDFC Securities etc. to invest through.
 If you already have a demat account or have procured one then buying the NIFTY Next 50 ETF is as simple as purchasing a stock from your online trading account.

 The following Next 50 Index schemes are available for buying via the ETF mode –